Cornslakes/Machine-Learning-Project-WWI21DSB/README.md

    `pip install -r requirements.txt`<br>
 3. Allect a new ipykernel to install more needed dependencies by running <br>
    `python -m ipykernel install --user --name="name"` <br>
-4. Run through the requirements.ipynb, if the model_builder_test print an "OK"-message the setup was successfull<br>
+4. Run through the requirements.ipynb, if the model_builder_test prints an "OK"-message the setup was successfull<br>
-5. run avometer.py through your console<br>
+5. Run avometer.py through your console<br>
    `python avometer.py`<br>
-6. enjoy classifying your avocados :D
+6. Enjoy classifying your avocados :D